oconnorjohnson/try-error/try-error-docs/SEARCH_SETUP.md

 # Setting Up Algolia DocSearch

-The try-error documentation site has Algolia DocSearch integration ready to go!
+The tryError documentation site has Algolia DocSearch integration ready to go!
 You just need to configure it with your Algolia credentials.

 ## Quick Setup